 Just relax and do things at your own pace.
 The sun rises each morning without rushing.

 Watch out for negative comparing and judging others or yourself.
-Instead, use their success to motivate you forward into where you want to be.
+Instead, use their success to motivate you forward to where you want to be.

 Ideally, work from a place of flow.
 A place of being one with the task, in order to get phenomenal results.
-Avoid working when you’re stressed and feeling down, try using the red ginseng product to get more energy if necessary.
-Remember, shit in, shit out from that mood.
+Avoid working when you’re stressed and feeling down.

 You may not have wanted to hear them, but hey, there they are.
 I hope that you can benefit from these guidelines.
 Leave a comment below about a time when you found yourself in one of these dichotomies and how you dealt with it. :)